Zach488/qb-burgershot/Readme.md

 ## Please note

 - I have added an option for people not using qb-target replace the menus.lua file with the menus-notarget.lua file and uncomment lines in the config folder.
-I still need to add the locations of the DrawText and it still needs testing will test by the latest 11/09/2021.

 - Please make sure u use the latest dependencies aswell as core for this in order to work.